-We'll send you a Trial Period Plan Notice explaining the terms, such as the monthly payment amount, the deadline to accept the trial plan terms, and the date your first trial payment is due.
-You can make payments through Online Banking, by mail, or over the phone.
+We'll send you a Trial Period Plan Notice explaining the terms, such as the monthly payment amount, the deadline to accept the trial plan terms, and the date the first trial payment is due.
+You can make payments through online banking, by mail, or over the phone.

-Once you’ve made all your trial payments on time, we’ll send you the Modification Agreement.
+Once you’ve made all trial payments on time, we’ll send you the Modification Agreement.

-The Modification Agreement defines the changes to your home loan.
-This agreement must be signed, notarized, as required, and returned to us by the stated deadline in order for your modification to become permanent.
+The Modification Agreement defines the changes to the home loan.
+This agreement must be signed, notarized (as required) and returned to us by the stated deadline for the modification to become permanent.

 Once completed, we are required to report the modification to the credit bureaus, which may negatively impact your credit.